How to travel the world full-time as a digital nomad

 Become a freelance writer and travel the world on your own terms!

-The majority of my income comes from writing.
+A big portion of my income comes from writing.
 I write guest posts for websites and I receive monthly royalties from the travel book I wrote in 2018.
 The royalties aren't a life-changing amount, but they help to pay the bills.
 I plan to release my second book later this year and then a few more when I can find the time.

 2. Affiliate marketing

 Why not start a travel blog and take advantage of the perks of affiliate marketing?